-The overall automobile production increased by marginal 1.2% in FY22 on a year on year basis marred by several headwinds like supply chain bottlenecks and semi-conductor shortages.
-The impact caused by the successive waves of the pandemic and the consequent lockdown restrictions by various states across the country adversely affected the rural as well as the urban markets.
-Further, the domestic automobiles sales have also been affected on account of a tactical shift from internal combustion engine (ICE) vehicles to electric vehicles (EVs).
-The demand for EVs was driven by a push from the government policy framework, a significant increase in oil prices, the development of the EV charging infrastructure, the overall ecosystem and the availability of the right product at the right price with increased customer acceptance.
+The overall automobile production grew by 13% in FY23.
+With the improvement in domestic demand sentiment in passenger vehicle and commercial vehicle segments along with ease in availability of semi-conductors and improving supply chain issues, the production of automobile industry increased during the year.
+Further, the demand for EVs was driven by a push from the government policy framework, a significant increase in oil prices, the development of the EV charging infrastructure, and overall ecosystem and the availability of the right product at the right price with increased customer acceptance.